 - Legally authorised to work in the United Kingdom without company sponsorship now or in the future.

 We will consider flexible working arrangements and the post can either be London based or involve remote working as part of a virtual team.
-The post-holder must be willing to travel to London regularly – minimum x 1 per month.
+The postholder must be willing to travel to London regularly at least once a week.

-Secondments, flexible and part time work arrangements are encouraged.
+Secondments and flexible work arrangements are encouraged.
 Applicants are asked to indicate their preferred pattern of working.